AbdiVicenciodelmoral/mathboxy/README.md

-# Math Box Prototype (PyQt6)
+# MathBoxy 🧩

-A desktop puzzle game prototype inspired by grid-based logic/math puzzles (think “math cages” / grouped cells).
+A desktop puzzle game prototype built with Python and PyQt6.

-The goal is to fill an **N×N** grid with numbers while satisfying the puzzle’s grouping constraints.
+MathBoxy is a grid-based logic/math puzzle inspired by games that use **grouped cells (cages)** with constraints.

-> This project is actively being developed with a collaborator.
-Expect changes and improvements over time.
+The project is currently in active development and is being built collaboratively.

 ---